Gaming Laptop

 Like the HP Omen Max 16, the Alienware 16 Area 51m is a robust laptop that carries a significant price tag.
 Nonetheless, if you seek an impressive notebook that offers exceptional gaming performance, this device is truly a worthy investment.

-Alienware Area 51: Specs
+Alienware Area 51: Specs & Configuration

 Basic Configuration | Reviewed Configuration | Top Configuration | |